 Currently, many cultivated meat prototypes involve combining plant scaffold and animal cells in certain proportions to form the end product.
-However, the CEO of China's Jimi Biotech, the country's first developer of cell-based meat, Zhehou Cao believes that cultivated meat products containing plant scaffolding cannot convince consumers who enjoy real meat products in terms of both actual taste and product perception.
+However, the CEO of China's Jimi Biotech, the country's first developer of cell-based meat without any scaffolds, Zhehou Cao believes that cultivated meat products containing plant scaffolding cannot convince consumers who enjoy real meat products in terms of both actual taste and product perception.
 In contrast, 100% cell-based meat is closer to the taste and nutrition of traditional slaughter meat and is more easily accepted by consumers.

 The cells used in the product were taken from young roosters in Hangzhou, and can be cooked in various ways, including steaming, frying, and boiling.
 Cao conducted a sensory evaluation of the product after trying it and said that the difference from traditional slaughter chicken in terms of color, smell, and taste was minimal, making it a very successful attempt.

 Cao believes that the two biggest challenges facing cultivated meat at the present stage are cost and taste.
 In terms of cost control, the culture medium accounts for the majority, and Jimi Biotech has now reduced the cost of the culture medium to around ¥100 (US$14.52), which is only 3% of the price of the culture medium on the market.
 The successful development of 100% cell-based meat prototype represents a significant breakthrough for Jimi in terms of product taste, proving the feasibility of pure animal cell products without plant scaffolding.